mdr/mash/getting-started-guide.md

 	/ $ ls.first
 	...

-We can drill successively deeper into the file object to request further information (note: pressing the Up arrow key will recall commands from history).
+We can drill successively deeper into the file object to request further information (pressing the Up arrow key will recall commands from history).

 	/ $ ls.first.permissions
 	╔══════╤═══╗